 Get my filter and Softener from the online company (pure-earth.com) and my Reverse Osmosis system from San Diego Pure Water (Company 1).

 This was my final decision and what we purchased.
 After a few months of using this multi-part system, we had our water tested.
 We bought test equipment and had it professionally tested to confirm our findings.
 We found out that one of the systems was NOT working as it should.
 The alumina tank is not removing fluoride, in fact it looks as though it is combining with the fluoride and together adding a toxic fluoride to our water!
 I'm SO glad we have our awesome RO system because that is removing ALL THE FLUORIDE per our testing!
-We needed to go back to the drawing board and research different types of bone char, the amount needed, and the best place to get the right tank and char.
-As of right now, we have decided to remove all of the media from our whole house filter and replace it with fresh KDF-55 and catalytic carbon to continue removing the other impurities from our house water.
-I have been told that bone char works great, but I have also been told that bone char is useless and it is impossible to find NSF certified and medical grade bone char, which we would require if we were putting it in our home.
+Looking in to bone char, it was no more convincing to remove fluoride than alumina.
+We have decided to remove all of the media from our whole house filter and replace it with fresh KDF-55 and catalytic carbon to continue removing the other impurities from our house water.

 Connect with me on Facebook at Alkaline Mom.